 - Reducing Opex maintenance costs

 - Decreasing downtime via reduced failures and intrusive maintenance

-Exertherm helps bridge the gaps occurring between organizational strategy, and the desire to implement new technology that can help bring change to day-to-day engineering operations and maintenance; we do this by simply helping customers understand how they can start with a tactical implementation and installation of sensor technology.
+Exertherm helps bridge the gaps occurring between organizational strategy and the desire to implement new technology that can help bring change to day-to-day engineering operations and maintenance.
+We do this by simply helping customers understand how they can start with tactical implementation and installation of sensor technology.